-Today’s story begins benignly when Nina shows up at the prearranged time to tutor a young boy.
-Yet the encounter with the older woman who obviously made the appointment and invites Nina into the home to wait for the arrival of the student, results in some strange and unsettling moments ultimately leading Nina on a life changing path to a new inner and outer world view.
+Today’s story begins benignly when Ayin shows up at the prearranged time to tutor a young boy.
+Yet the encounter with the older woman who obviously made the appointment and invites Ayin into the home to wait for the arrival of the student, results in some strange and unsettling moments ultimately leading Ayin on a life changing path to a new inner and outer world view.

-To listen to Nina’s story, click on the link below.
+To listen to Ayin’s story, click on the link below.

 If you were terminally ill, living with unbearable pain and suffering greatly, would you want the peace of mind of knowing that you could obtain a prescription to take your own life and die at the time and place of your own choosing?

 It seems that most Californians would……A recent bipartisan poll showed that 69% of California voters, including 70% of Latinos and 60 % of Catholics support Death with Dignity, California’s End of Life Options Act/SB 128.
 Currently this bill is stalled in our state’s Assembly allowing the Health Committee members more time for consideration and review.

 Currently Oregon, Washington, Montana, Vermont and one county in New Mexico allow terminally ill patients to request medication from their physician to end their lives humanely.
 The drugs are prescribed by a doctor and administered voluntarily by the patient when and IF they choose to.
 Interestingly, over half of the patients who request the drugs, never use them.
 The peace of mind inherent in just having the medical aid in dying, gives the patient the comfort to get through one more day and is actually a deterrent to ending one’s life.